 Overconnected?
 Here’s How to Reclaim Control and Rediscover What Matters.

 Lately, I’ve been traveling a lot for work, which means I’ve fallen out of my normal routines.
-And I’ve noticed something familiar creeping in—I’ve become overconnected.
+I’ve noticed I’ve fallen into a familiar trap - I’ve become overconnected.
 And it’s taking a toll.

 You probably know the signs yourself.
-It’s all too easy to find yourself endlessly checking your phone, scrolling through social media, or responding to notifications at all hours.
-But here’s the good news: it doesn’t have to be this way.
-We have the power to take control of our connectedness—rather than letting it control us.
+It’s far too easy to find yourself endlessly checking your phone, scrolling through social media, or responding to notifications at all hours.
+But it doesn’t have to be this way.
+We have the power to take control of our connectedness, rather than letting it control us.

-For many years, I’ve been on a journey to be mindful of how digital connectedness affects me—physiologically, mentally, socially, and creatively.
-I’ve run countless personal experiments on ways to manage that connectedness, and I’ve discovered the significant benefits of doing so deliberately.
+For many years, I’ve been on a journey to be mindful of how digital connectedness affects me - physiologically, mentally, socially, and creatively.
+I’ve run lots of personal experiments on ways to manage that connectedness, and I’ve discovered the significant benefits of doing so deliberately.

 The truth is, overconnectedness has the very real power to disconnect us from what’s most important in life.